 Dispelix, Colorchip, and Maradin announce partnership

-Espoo, Finland — October 19, 2022 — Dispelix, ColorChip, and Maradin today announced a partnership to further advance Laser Beam Scanning (LBS) solutions for AR glasses.
-The collaboration integrates Dispelix diffractive waveguide displays, Color Chip PLC (Planar Light Circuit) beam combiner, and Maradin MEMS projection technology for LBS.
-All three companies will be participating in AWE Europe (October 20-21, 2022).
+Dispelix, ColorChip, and Maradin today announced a partnership to further advance Laser Beam Scanning (LBS) solutions for augmented reality (AR) glasses.
+The collaboration integrates Dispelix’s diffractive waveguide displays, Color Chip’s PLC (Planar Light Circuit) beam combiner, and Maradin’s MEMS projection technology for LBS.
+All three companies will be participating in AWE Europe 2022.

 LBS technology offers some important advantages for AR glasses.
-These include small form factor glasses that are lightweight and enabled by thin, full color waveguide displays with compact, low-power LBS projectors.
-Additional advantages offer high brightness and color optimization via pixel-to-pixel control.
+These include small form-factor glasses that are lightweight and enabled by thin, full-color waveguide displays with compact, low-power LBS projectors.
+Additional advantages are high brightness and color optimization via pixel-to-pixel control.

 “Our partnership demonstrates the importance of working together and bringing the clear benefits of LBS technology closer to product and consumer readiness,” said Pia Harju, Vice President of Business Development, Dispelix.
 “These combined efforts will ensure optimal compatibility with consumer market requirements and result in brightness and contrast levels that will make all-day wearables a reality.”

 “Together we are creating a clearer path to consumer-ready and wearable AR glasses that are comfortable, bright, and light,” said Yigal Ezra, CEO of ColorChip.
 “Our collective team of experts are advancing the core technology components that will soon support an unlimited portfolio of products in the AR glasses space.”